 Yet Jesus also claimed to be the Son of David, could this indicate a claim to not be God?
 Seventeen times in Scripture, Jesus is identified as the Son of David.
 This is actually a fulfillment of the promise to David found in 1st Samuel 7, to promise that the Messiah would be descended from the line of King David.
 The genealogies found in Matthew 1 (Joseph's lineage, which Jesus claimed with Joseph as his legal, not biological father), and Luke 3 (Mary's lineage) establish that Jesus was descended from David - as well as Adam and Eve, also fulfilling the promise of the seed in Genesis 3:15 and the seed promised to Abraham.

 Clearly, Jesus was claiming to be the promised Messiah, and God Himself, by the usage of "Son of Man," "Son of God," and "Son of David."
 But what of His other sayings?
 Did He at any point contradict by claiming not to be God?
 Let us examine some of the direct claims of Jesus.
-Jesus uses the phrase "Verily, Verily, I say unto you," or "Truly I tell you," instead of what we find in the Old Testament the phrase used by prophets, "Thus saith the Lord."
+Jesus uses the phrase "Verily, Verily, I say unto you," or "Truly I tell you," instead of what we find in the Hebrew Bible the phrase used by prophets, "Thus saith the Lord."
 Jesus spoke and taught in His own name, and the name of the Father.
 In Matthew 1:23, Jesus is identified as "Immanuel," which means, "God with us."